 Proposal 7 Further discuss the following alternatives regarding how UE is indicated whether it can receive the multicast session in RRC_INACTIVE or not when the multicast session is activated:

 Alt.
-1 Alt.
 1 When the multicast session is activated, UE can receive the multicast session in RRC_INACTIVE if the PTM configuration used in RRC_INACTIVE for the session is avaible to the UE (e.g., configuration provided to UE via dedicated RRC singlaing or via MCCH), otherwise it goes back to RRC_CONNECTED to receive the multiple session.

 Alt.
 2 When the multicast session is activated, UE is indicated by group paging whether it can receive the multicast session in RRC_INACTIVE or not (detail singaling FFS).